About Us - Meet the Team

 Nick enjoys Wyoming history and the outdoors with his wife and family, which includes three children and five grandchildren.
 He is an avid reader, book collector, board gamer, and Badger fan.

-Tatum Soto - Executive Assistant, Wyoming State Parks & Cultural Resources
+Tatum Soto - Executive Assistant, State Parks & Cultural Resources

 Tatum is the Executive Assistant to the Director.
 She joined the SPCR team in May 2020, with 15+ years of experience as an Administrative Assistant.
 She started her service with the State of Wyoming in 2014 and served as the Executive Assistant to Governor Matt Mead.
 She enjoyed learning about multiple state agencies and appreciates the effort it takes to run this great state.